 The Graduate School awards travel grants to students who are presenting their research and scholarship at professional meetings.
 Travel grants are also available to students who are attending professional development workshops and seminars that will enhance their research agendas.

-The UNH Joan and James Leitzel Center for Mathematics, Science and Engineering Education awards are presented each year at the Graduate Research Conference (GRC).
-The awards recognize exemplary STEM education and outreach presented at the GRC.
-The Leitzel Center will make two awards - one for an oral presentation and one for a poster presentation.
-You can enter the competition by following instructions during the GRC registration process.
+The UNH Joan and James Leitzel Center for Mathematics, Science, and Engineering Education offers annual awards at the UNH Graduate Research Conference (GRC) to recognize exemplary STEM education and outreach projects presented at the GRC.
+The Leitzel Center may grant up to two awards each year.

 The UNH Alumni Association Student Grants Committee awards grants to provide funds to UNH students, either as individuals or in groups, on campus for extracurricular activities and/or extraordinary student needs that otherwise would not be provided for.
 Grant funding is provided by the funds raised from the Alumni & Friends Wildcat Classic Golf Tournament which are directly applied to the J. Gregg Sanborn Enrichment Fund.